remotestorage/armadietto/notes/modular-server.md

 Changing the Contact URL of a user (not implemented yet) will *invalidate all of their passkeys*.

 In place of password reset functionality, you re-invite the user.
-An invite for an existing account will allow a user to create a passkey on a device or browser where no passkey exists.
+An invite for an existing account will allow a user to create a passkey for a device or browser where no passkey exists.
 Issuing an invite **does not invalidate** any existing passkeys.
 In general, a user will need one invite for each ecosystem (Apple, Google, Microsoft, FIDO hardware key, etc.) they use.

 If a user has valid passkeys for more than one account, the selected passkey will determine which account the user is logged in to.